cold-magma/cold-magma.github.io/README.md

 EMPYREAN
 ========
 Empyrean is a showcase webpage and is very elegant.
 It uses multiple layers to create a beautiful parallax effect.
-Words are not enough to describe it.
 Just scroll and let your eyes feast.
 The parallax was achieved using [lax.js](https://alexfox.dev/laxxx/ "LAX.js").